Holomorphic curves in exploded manifolds: Kuranishi structure: Relative complex structure and orientation of Kuranishi charts

-There exists a unique complex structure $\bold j$ on $\ex C(\hat f)$ which extends the given fiberwise almost complex structure.
-In particular, the exploded functions on $\ex C(\hat f)$ which are holomorphic with respect to the fiberwise almost complex structure in local coordinates are always equal to some monomial times a holomorphic $\mathbb C^{*}$ valued function on the smooth part of the coordinate chart.
-These exploded functions define a sheaf of holomorphic exploded functions on $\ex C(\hat f)$ and give the canonical complex structure $\bold j$ on $\ex C(\hat f)$.
-As the smooth part of $\ex F(\hat f)$ is a single point, there is a unique complex structure on $\ex F(\hat f)$.
+There exists a unique complex structure $\bold j$ on $\ex C(\hat f)$ extending the given fiberwise almost-complex structure.
+In particular, the (locally defined) fiberwise-holomorphic exploded functions on $\ex C(\hat f)$ are always equal, in local coordinates, to some monomial times a holomorphic $\mathbb C^{*}$--valued function on the smooth part of the coordinate chart.
+These fiberwise-holomorphic exploded functions define a sheaf of holomorphic exploded functions on $\ex C(\hat f)$ and give the canonical complex structure $\bold j$ on $\ex C(\hat f)$.
+Also, there is a unique complex structure on $\ex F(\hat f)$, because the smooth part of $\ex F(\hat f)$ is a single point.